 have closed cabins or cargo spaces, but again not unheard of.

-we know; radium pistols and flyers.
+for the things we know; radium pistols and flyers.
 It still

 rings false in our ears.
 But what the heck, deal with it.
-Even Burroughs best
+Even

-not from the first person singular viewpoint of John Carter, but
+is told, not from the first person singular viewpoint of John Carter, but

 from a third person narrative.
 Thus, for a change, John Carter

 and the narration follows closely.
 Rather, his words are being